Mema5/katacoda-scenarios/radamsa/step4_network.md

 Cookie: client_id=0
 ```

-After having compiled the sever and created the http file, start the server and then try the radamsa command above.
+After having compiled the sever and created the `http` file, start the server and then try the radamsa command above.
 You will probably find an exception quite soon after starting running the radamsa command.
-Both the server and the radamsa script can be stopped with `Ctrl + c`.
+Both the server and the radamsa script can be stopped with <kbd>Ctrl</kbd> + <kbd>C</kbd>.